OCTAVE(1) General Commands Manual OCTAVE(1)

 octave [options]... [file]

-The complete set of command-line options for octave is available by running the following command from the shell.
+A list of the most useful command-line options for octave is available by running the following command from the shell.

 octave --help